FindMySchool LogoFindMySchool

 Religious Education (RE) is a core subject for all students, regardless of their own faith background.
 It is treated with the same academic weight as English and Maths, with students expected to engage critically with theological and ethical concepts.

 Support for students with Special Educational Needs and Disabilities (SEND) is integrated into the classroom.
-Teaching assistants work alongside subject teachers to ensure that the curriculum is accessible, and the school prides itself on being inclusive.
+Teaching assistants work alongside subject teachers to ensure that the curriculum is accessible, and the school is known for being inclusive.

 Quality of Education